Laptop: Graphics processing unit (GPU)

 On most laptops, the GPU is integrated into the CPU to conserve power and space.
 This was introduced by Intel with the Core i-series of mobile processors in 2010, followed by similar AMD APU processors in January 2011.

+Higher-end laptops intended for gaming or professional 3D work tend to come with dedicated graphics processors on the motherboard or as an internal expansion card.
+Since 2011, these almost always involve switchable graphics so that when there is no demand for the higher performance dedicated graphics processor, the more power-efficient integrated graphics processor will be used.
+Nvidia Optimus and AMD Hybrid Graphics are examples of this sort of system of switchable graphics.
 Before that, lower-end machines tended to use graphics processors integrated into the system chipset, while higher-end machines had a separate graphics processor.

 In the past, laptops lacking a separate graphics processor were limited in their utility for gaming and professional applications involving 3D graphics, but the capabilities of CPU-integrated graphics have converged with the low-end of dedicated graphics processors since the mid-2010s.
-For laptops posessing limited onboard graphics capability but sufficient I/O throughput, an external GPU (eGPU) can provide additional graphics power at the cost of physical space and portability.
+For laptops possessing limited onboard graphics capability but sufficient I/O throughput, an external GPU (eGPU) can provide additional graphics power at the cost of physical space and portability.

-Higher-end laptops intended for gaming or professional 3D work still come with dedicated (and in some cases even dual) graphics processors on the motherboard or as an internal expansion card.
-Since 2011, these almost always involve switchable graphics so that when there is no demand for the higher performance dedicated graphics processor, the more power-efficient integrated graphics processor will be used.
-Nvidia Optimus and AMD Hybrid Graphics are examples of this sort of system of switchable graphics.

 Traditionally, the system RAM on laptops (as well as on desktop computers) was physically separate from the graphics memory used by the GPU.
-Apple's M series SoCs feature a unified pool of memory for both the system and the GPU; this approach can produce substantial efficiency gains for some applications but comes at the cost of eGPU support.
+Apple's M series SoCs feature a unified pool of memory for both the system and the GPU; this approach can produce substantial efficiency gains for some applications, while potentially limiting peak graphics performance for others.

-Memory

-Since around the year 2000, most laptops have used SO-DIMM RAM, although, as of 2021, an increasing number of models use memory soldered to the motherboard.
+Random-access memory (RAM)

+As of 2025, whether laptops use removable memory or memory soldered to the motherboard is highly variable.
+When removable, most laptops use SO-DIMM slots in which RAM is mounted.
+A new form factor, the CAMM module, is slated to fix the size and timing limitation.
 Before 2000, most laptops used proprietary memory modules if their memory was upgradable.

 In the early 2010s, high end laptops such as the 2011 Samsung 700G7A have passed the 10 GB RAM barrier, featuring 16 GB of RAM.

 When upgradeable, memory slots are sometimes accessible from the bottom of the laptop for ease of upgrading; in other cases, accessing them requires significant disassembly.
 Most laptops have two memory slots, although some will have only one, either for cost savings or because some amount of memory is soldered.
-Some high-end models have four slots; these are usually mobile engineering workstations, although a few high-end models intended for gaming do as well.
+In the past, some high end engineering workstations and gaming laptops had four slots, although this is extremely rare in 2025 with engineering workstations converging on a single CAMM slot.